powershellsupport/powershellsupport.github.io/README.md

 | PowerShell LTS            | 7.4.7   |
 | PowerShell                | 7.5.0   |

-> Note: There is a ~1 year overlap in support of the two LTS versions to help transitioning to 7.2.

 ### Getting support from the community

 If you have questions, you may find help from other members of the community in one of these public forums: